haridas/haridas.github.com/src/articles/how-to-measure-topic-coherence.md

 >All unsupervised topic clustering algorithms have to address this point before
 >going into production, ie; how much usable the topics produced by a given
->method, can human can interpret the meanings of topic and describe the topic
+>method, a human can interpret the meanings of a topic and describe the topic
 >using top N words ( eg N = 10 ).

 Based on this [paper](https://svn.aksw.org/papers/2015/WSDM_Topic_Evaluation/public.pdf) - coherence evaluation can be structured into